-Sports Podiatrist & Clinical Biomechanist
+Sports Podiatrist and Clinical Biomechanist

 HCPC reg.
 CH34865